bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.3698720472440944in"} -->

 How do I get the links to go underneath each other?
-Well, that\'s not too hard if you remember some of the more advanced CSS you\'ve learned earlier.
+Well, that&apos;s not too hard if you remember some of the more advanced CSS you&apos;ve learned earlier.
 The most important thing is that I want to make it display block, right here.
 Once you do that, well, now they have to go underneath each other.
 I played a little bit with the text decoration